moerwald/c-sharp-git-hooks/README.md

 ```

-To retrieve the files to be pushed to the remote repository we use GIT `diff` via `git diff --stat --cached "origin/$actGitBranch"`.
+To retrieve the files that will be pushed to the remote repository we use GIT `diff` via `git diff --stat --cached "origin/$actGitBranch"`.
 As done in `pre-commit.ps1`, we scan the list of files for changed cs- or csproj-files.
 If the check is `true` we call our buildscript with the `test`-target.
-In case of one or more unit test(s) fail(s) `$LASTEXITCODE` is unequal to zero.
+In case of unit tests fail `$LASTEXITCODE` is unequal to zero, which causes an exception to be thrown.
 To present the user which tests failed we retrieve the content of the testresult files (*.trx).

 ...
-Note: Creation of the trx files has to be done via MSBUILD, check the `VSTestLogger` XML entry in HelloWorld.Tests.csproj.
+Note: Creation of the trx files has to be done via MSBUILD, check the `VSTestLogger` XML entry in [HelloWorld.Tests.csproj](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/84cbab0c960e04825ba4a8cd7507e66aa47d558e/src/project-cmd-line-app/HelloWorld/HelloWorld.Tests/HelloWorld.Tests.csproj#L15).

-To stop the push process the script an exception is throwed.

 Here is the output of the hook scripts.